strongloop/strongloop.com2/_posts/2019-05-01-april-milestone.md

 ## LoopBack 2.x reached end of life

 After almost 5 years since the initial release, LoopBack version 2 has reached end of life and will not receive any new bug fixes.
 Specifically, no security vulnerabilities will be fixed in this version going forward.
-If you haven't do so yet, then you should migrate all projects running on LoopBack 2 to a newer framework version as soon as possible.
+If you haven't done so yet, then you should migrate all projects running on LoopBack 2 to a newer framework version as soon as possible.
 See [LoopBack 3 Receives Extended Long Term Support](https://strongloop.com/strongblog/lb3-extended-lts/).

 ## Call to Action